-You can take your pets to Mexico: Mexican customs will allow you to introduce two pets (cats or dogs) per person entering the country to Mexico, provided that you have the correct zoo-sanitary paperwork in order and the animal(s) appear in good health on arrival.
+You can take your pets to Mexico: Mexican customs will allow you to introduce domestic pets (cats or dogs) to Mexico, provided that you have the correct zoo-sanitary paperwork in order and the animal(s) appear in good health on arrival.

 This guide gives you the details about how to prepare for the transport and importation of your pet(s) to Mexico and taking your pet(s) back to your home country, as well as sharing practical information about keeping your pets in Mexico.

 See Also: On Importing Pets and Animals to Mexico